 Maps bring asymmetrical layouts and clever routes that keep matches moving.
 You can even drop reinforcements directly into the action, which opens up some spicy mid-fight pivots.

-While it might still be a way off, you can already lock your copy in now over on Steam.
+You can even lock your copy in now on Steam.

 FAQ: Warhammer 40k Dawn of War 4